 Navy Federal Credit Union offers excellent car loans for financing new cars with terms up to eight years.
 You can join if you are affiliated with the military, Department of Defense, Coast Guard or National Guard.

-Why it stands out: Borrowers can expect convenience while applying for a loan online and if they receive a preapproved loan, Navy Federal will issue a check for the loan amount.
+Why it stands out: Borrowers can expect convenience while applying for a loan online and will get a decision in seconds.
 Other benefits available to members include access to GAP — guaranteed auto protection — insurance.

 - New vehicle terms up to eight years

-What to look for: Navy Federal offers starting APRs as low as 2.79% for new vehicles and 2.89% for late-model used vehicles with terms up to 96 months for new vehicles and 72 months for used.
-Auto loan preapproval checks and interest rates are good for 90 days from the approval date.
+What to look for: Navy Federal offers starting APRs as low as 4.54% for new vehicles and 5.44% for used vehicles.
+Auto loan preapprovals and interest rates are good for 90 days from the approval date.

 NASA Federal Credit Union

-Members of NASA Federal Credit Union include current and retired employees of NASA Headquarters, any NASA Center or Facility or NAS, plus employees or members — and their families — of one of NFCU’s partner companies or associations.
-They offer flexible terms and low rates for new and used car financing as well as for auto loan refinancing.
+Membership at NASA Federal Credit Union is open to individuals with various affiliations to NASA.
+This includes current and retired employees of NASA Headquarters, any NASA Center or Facility, or NAS.
+Additionally, family members of existing NFCU members are also eligible to join.
+This credit union offers flexible terms and competitive rates for both new and used car financing, as well as auto loan refinancing.

 Why it stands out: One of its features is the ability for members to apply online and get preapproved quickly.
 By having financing already in place, members have the advantage at the car dealership because they can focus on negotiating the car price instead of the loan terms.